 2 For the purpose of this dashboard, it is used several ISS, as follows: the Government Finance Statistics Manual 2014 (GFSM 2014) issued by the International Monetary Fund.
 When an issue is not covered in GFSM 2014, it is used the System of National Accounts 2008, European of System of Accounts 2010, and Manual on Government Deficit and Debt (MGDD) - Implementation of ESA 2010, in this order.

 3 The legend is only related to recognition and measurement requirements.
-In IPSAS related only to presentation and disclosures the legend is related to possible future alignment between IPSAS and ISS.
+In IPSAS® Accounting Standards, the legend is related to possible future alignment between IPSAS Accounting Standards and ISS.

-4 Staff assessment
+4 Staff assessment.